Inflation Is New Battle Line as Republicans and Biden Spar Over Spending

 Administration officials pivoted their sales pitch on the president’s agenda last week to highlight the potential of his price-cutting plans.

 Mr. Biden’s agenda is to “lower costs for families at all levels,” Mike Donilon, senior White House adviser, told reporters.
 He said officials believed they were “in a strong position” against Republican attacks on inflation, in part citing Zandi’s recent analysis.
-The president also referred to this analysis last week at a CNN mayoralty event in Ohio, saying he had found his proposals “will reduce inflation.”
+The president also referred to the analysis last week at a forum in Ohio on CNN, saying he had found his proposals “will reduce inflation.”

 Moody’s analysis did not say that; instead, he found that some of Mr. Biden’s spending plans could help ease price pressures several years from now.
 He specifically cited proposals to build additional affordable housing units nationwide, which could help maintain rents and housing prices and lower the cost of prescription drugs.

-White House officials admit Mr Biden overstated the analysis but point to more measured remarks in a speech this month when he said his plans “would improve our productivity – raise wages without raising prices “.
+White House officials admit Mr. Biden overstated the analysis, but point to more measured remarks in a speech this month, when he said his plans would “improve our productivity – raise wages without raising wages. price”.

 #Inflation #Battle #Line #Republicans #Biden #Spar #Spending